 NOTE.
-If you install Windows® XP / Windows® XP 64-bit on IDE HDDs and want to manage (create, convert, delete, or rebuild) RAID functions on SATA / SATAII HDDs, you still need to set up "SATA Operation Mode" to [RAID] in BIOS first.
-Then, please set the RAID configuration by using the Windows RAID installation guide part of the document in the following path in the Support CD:
+If you install Windows® XP / XP 64-bit on IDE HDDs and want to manage (create, convert, delete, or rebuild) RAID functions on SATA / SATAII HDDs, you still need to set up "SATA Operation Mode" to [RAID] in BIOS first.
+Then, please set the RAID configuration by using the Windows RAID installation guide in the following path in the Support CD:

-1.3.2 Installing Windows® VistaTM / VistaTM 64-bit With RAID Functions
+1.3.2 Installing Windows® 7 / 7 64-bit / VistaTM / VistaTM 64-bit With RAID Functions

-If you want to install Windows® VistaTM / Windows® VistaTM 64-bit on your SATA / SATAII HDDs with RAID functions, please follow below steps.
+If you want to install Windows® 7 / 7 64-bit / VistaTM / VistaTM 64-bit on your SATA / SATAII HDDs with RAID functions, please follow below steps.